-The distinction between market and network relations bridges the literature on the social embeddedness of economic activity (Granovetter, 1985; Podolny & Page, 2003; Uzzi, 1997) which recognizes that aggregate relations in an activity take different organizational forms (Miller et al. 2008; Powell, 1990).
-The sociality and social embeddedness of finance raises significant governance implications because different types of risk have been noted to arise from different relational and organizational forms (Hallikas, Karvonen, Pulkkinen, Virolainen & Tuominen 2004; Roberts and Jones 2008).
+The distinction between market and network relations bridges the literature on the social embeddedness of economic activity (Granovetter, 1985; Podolny & Page, 2003; Uzzi, 1997) which recognizes that aggregate relations in an activity take different organizational forms (Miller et al., 2008; Powell, 1990).
+The sociality and social embeddedness of finance raises significant governance implications because different types of risk have been noted to arise from different relational and organizational forms (Hallikas, Karvonen, Pulkkinen, Virolainen & Tuominen 2004; Roberts & Jones, 2008).
 This literature notes that risks of opportunism are present in all forms of organization (Ring & Van de Ven, 1992; Liokas & Reuer, 2015), but network-based risks may be less informational and contractual in essence (Hellgren & Stjernberg, 1995; Jones & Lichtenstein, 2008; Starkey, Barnatt & Tempest, 2000; Windeler & Sydow, 2001).
 For example, because networks rely on mutual dependence and the collective pursuit of strategic goals (Powell, 1990), stronger relational ties may build dependencies that propagate and diffuse disturbances more quickly (Ebbers & Wijenberg, 2009).
 Information asymmetries or incentive distortions between two contracting nodes may therefore be of lesser risk than the pattern of relations across a network at the aggregate (Borgatti, 2005).
 Similarly, the capacity for individual actors, like collateral managers, to engage in purposeful and deliberate network-modifying action may be hampered if their position within the broader network structure is peripheral (Ahuja, Soda & Zaheer, 2012; Zaheer & Soda, 2009).

 These features may be reinforced by cultural and sociological characteristics identified as arising in networks.
 Networks rely on knowledge sharing (Ghoshal & Moran, 1996; Josserand, 2004; Kogut & Zander, 1992), where ties are not formed fleetingly through price, but are embedded in social systems of repeat and reciprocal interactions (Granovetter, 1985; Podolny & Page, 2003; Uzzi, 1997).
 The ability of one actor to influence another may be constrained by historic interactions which diffuse and homogenize norms across a network, resulting in shared behavioral expectations that become difficult to adjust (Dyer & Nebeoka, 2000; Rowley, Behrens & Krackhardt, 2000).
 This social embeddedness may also create strong pressures to conform to particular network norms or risk reputational damage (Fleming et al., 2007; Perry-Smith & Manucio, 2017; Uzzi & Spiro, 2005).
 It may create rigidities (Lavie & Rosenkopf, 2006; Manning & Sydow, 2011; Sydow, Schreyogg & Koch, 2009) which increase the risk of standardization and groupthink, particularly when networks are closed and specialized (TerWal, Alexy, Block & Sandner, 2016), or encourage risk-taking and risk-blindness when it nurtures permissiveness rather than responsibility and trust (Edmondson, 1999).